thegimliboy/SpeechPi/README.md

   chmod -R +x *

 #Configure Wolframalpha
-You will need a Wolframa.
-API-Key!
+You will need a Wolframalpha API-Key!
 Get it here: http://products.wolframalpha.com/api

 Put it in your “queryprocess.py”, you will see where exactly!